 Oil Buffing Your Horse – Add Shine and Conditioning

 - Want to add a little shine and conditioning to your horse AND skip your workout for the day?
 Please welcome oil buffing to your horse grooming routine!
-VIDEO BELOW, and you can also shop this article.

 What is oil buffing?